linas/learn-experiments-en/run-18/README.md

 So here we go.

 files
-* `r18-pair-plain.rdb` -- block-counted pairs, for fanfic only.
-  No marginals; counted with the pre-marginal code.
-  Uses `(LgLinkNode "Any")` for the pair predicate.

-* `r18-pair-marge.rdb` -- pairs with MI values on them TODO

 * `r18-bond-plain.rdb` -- 9935011 pairs and 67369 words.
   Block-counted pairs, for fanfic only.
 No marginals.
   Uses `(BondNode "Any")` for the pair predicate.

+* `r18-bond-marge.rdb` -- pairs with MI values on them

 Procedure
 ---------